 Magnus takes the human vs. chimp analogy to mean that intelligence is largely “in the (tool-and-culture-rich) environment.”
 But I would put it differently: “General intelligence” is still the most crucial factor (after all, something has to explain intra-human variation in achievement prospects), but intelligence differences – here’s where Magnus’ example with the lone human vs. lone chimpanzee comes in – seem to matter a lot more in some environments than in others.
 Early cultural evolution created an environment for runaway intelligence selection (possibly via Baldwin effect), and so the more “culturally developed” the environment became, the bigger the returns from small increases to general intelligence.

 I’m not sure “culturally developed” is exactly the thing that I was looking for above.
 I mean something that corresponds to “environments containing a varied range of potentially useful tools,” but it could be fruitful to think more about specific features that affect the amount of “edge” you get over less intelligent agents depending on the environment they compete in.
 Factors for environments where intelligence gives the greatest returns seem to be things like the following:

 – Complexity/predictability (though maybe you want things to be “just difficult enough” rather than as easy as possible?)

-– Variation: many different things to explore
+– Variation: many different aspects to explore

 – Optimized features, sub-environments: Optimization processes have previously been at work, crafting features of the environment in ways that might be useful for convergent instrumental goals of the competing agents